-The Foundation's program activities are reported as transfers to University of Washington in the statements of activities, while board relations and general operations are reported as general and administrative
+The Foundation's program activities are reported as transfers to University of Washington in the statements of activities, while board relations and general operations are reported as general and administrative expenses in the statements of activities.
+All spending is charged directly to the related programs and support functions for the Foundation.
+No allocation of expenses between program and support functions is needed.

-(7) Subsequent Events
+(6) Subsequent Events

-The Foundation has performed an evaluation of subsequent events through November 9, 2023 which is the date these financial statements were available to be issued.
+The Foundation has performed an evaluation of subsequent events through November 18, 2024, which is the date these financial statements were available to be issued.